t0mpr1c3/DAKexport/README.md

 I have come up with a format called [Knitscheme](https://github.com/t0mpr1c3/knitscheme) which is essentially a generalisation of Knitspeak to multiple yarns.
 It is currently possible to input multicolour `.png` files.
+Both import and export methods are available for `.stp` files.
 I am planning to write a parser for Knitspeak in the near future.

 My tentative suggestion is to use Knitscheme as an intermediate format, at least